Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/How_to_use.rst

 .. figure:: ./images/GeneralWorkflow/SimulinkCoderBuild.png
    :alt: Starting the code generation process
    :width: 50%
+   :target: _images/SimulinkCoderBuild.png

-   Starting the code generation process.
+   Figure 6: Starting the code generation process.

 Depending on the size of the model and the performance of the local system, the build may take anywhere from a few seconds to several minutes.
 During this process, the compiler and linker — configured via ``IEC61400_27_DLL.tmf`` — generate the